NTBOA Constitution & By-Laws

 ARTICLE VI.
 BOARD OF DIRECTORS

-1. The Board of Directors is empowered, authorized, and charged to supervise and manage the affairs and business of the Chapter and to determine and enforce its polices.
+1. The Board of Directors is empowered, authorized, and charged to supervise and manage the affairs and business of the Chapter and to determine and enforce its policies.
 The presence of a majority of the Directors at any Board meeting will constitute a quorum for the transaction of business.
 In the event that a vacancy occurs on the Board of Directors, the Board may either appoint a replacement or call a special election to fill the vacancy.
-Should the Board appoint a member, said appointee is subject to ratification at the next scheduled meeting.
+Should the Board appoint a member, said appointee is subject to ratification by a majority vote of those present at the next scheduled general membership meeting.
 Each year the Board will adopt and make available to the membership of the Chapter the current Operating Procedures.
-These procedures will follow the By Laws, but may include more specific details for conducting Chapter business.
+These procedures will follow the By-Laws but may include more specific details for conducting Chapter business.

-2. The Board of Directors will keep minutes and records of all meetings of the Board and all such minutes and records (except personnel and legal actions) will be available to all members of the Chapter at all regular meetings of the Chapter and on the NTBOA website following a meeting.
+2. The Board of Directors, through the Administrative Secretary, will keep minutes and records of all meetings of the Board and all such minutes and records (except personnel and legal actions) will be available to all members of the Chapter at all regular meetings of the Chapter and on the NTBOA website following a meeting.

 3. Members of the Board of Directors may not be a member of any other high school basketball officiating chapter.